Transport, Authentication, and Ordering Layer - Clients

 # Verifying packet commitments

-As shown in the deep dive on channels, a relayer will first submit an
+As shown in the deep dive on channels, a relayer will first submit a

-The code snippet which illustrates how a client verifies an incoming packet (opens new window) is as follows:
+03-connection (opens new window), which illustrates how a client verifies an incoming packet, is as follows: